Leopard Majesty: The Charisma and Power Behind Wild Beauty (2025)

 What physical adaptations make leopards effective predators?

-Leopards have strong muscles, short legs, and retractable claws.
-They can climb and run fast.
+Leopards have strong muscles, long, powerful limbs, and retractable claws.
+They are excellent climbers and can run fast in short bursts.
 Their padded feet and silent movement help them sneak up on prey.
-They also have excellent night vision and hearing.
-This makes them skilled hunters, even at night.
-Males are bigger than females, which helps them ambush and store food in trees.
+They also have excellent night vision and hearing, making them skilled hunters, especially at night.
+Males are larger than females, which helps them ambush prey and hoist and store food in trees.

 How do leopards differ from lions and tigers in predator ecology?